stephanoparaskeva/wdi-project-1/README.md

 ---

-**Problem**: The start screen displaying highscores will display 'null' if no highscores have yet been recorded.
+**Problem**: The start screen displaying highscores will display `null` if no highscores have yet been recorded.

-**Solution**: The inner HTML can be changed to '0' if the value of the highscore is falsey.
+**Solution**: The inner HTML can be changed to `0` if the value of the highscore is falsey.

 ---